fhendrikx/solo86/hardware/README.md

 (although pre-programmed CPLD and PLDs may be available upon request)

-## Which parts do I need to build?
+## Which components do I need to build?

-At the minimum, you will need to build:
+At the minimum, you will need to build the following components:

-- Main
+- Mainboard
 - UART expansion card

 If you want to run an operating system (such as ELKS), you will need to build:

-- Main
+- Mainboard
 - UART expansion card
 - Epoch expansion card

 A Console or Panel expansion card should also be built if you want to select Solo/86 options at boot time, or need hardware debugging.